sameera-velicheti/llm-inference-web/README.md

 ### Session Security
 Sessions are managed server-side via `express-session`.
 The session secret is currently hardcoded as a development placeholder and should be moved to an environment variable before any production deployment.

+### Multi AI System (Iteration 3)

+Support for locally hosted and public LLM models were added in Iteration 3.

+Features include:
+- Added a dropdown that shows a selection of AI thinking modes (General, Math, Weather)
+- Added a dropdown that shows a list of available LLM models (Ollama, Groq, Gemini)
+- Added weather mode using Open-Meteo's free geocoding and weatheer API (no API key required)
+- Added support for sending converation history with each prompt so model responses are context-aware
+- Added a new /api/llm backend route to handle model selection and response generation separately from existing chat and auth routes
+- Added two new REST endpoints: GET /api/llm/models to fetch available models and POST /api/llm/chat to send prompts to the selected model
 ---

 ## Iteration Progress